Locations:

 Yes — but it’s not much exercise.
 You’re not going to burn your daily calories during an average sexual encounter (and few people want to admit to being average).

 Assuming an average of five to 15 minutes for sex, you get about the same amount of activity as walking a mile in 20 minutes.
-The partner on top reaches a heart rate of around 120.
+If your partner is on top, they reach a heart rate of around 120.
 The partner on the bottom reaches about 110.

 In other words, you get a minimum of cardiovascular exercise from sex.
 Don’t count on it as your only workout.